Thendral Sudum: Release and reception

 Thendral Sudum was released on 10 March 1989.
 N. Krishnaswamy of The Indian Express wrote, "Thendral Sudum despite the familiar theme manages to keep alive viewer interest because of neat characterisation [..] and good acting".
-P. S. S. of Kalki praised the performances of Radhika, Nizhalgal Ravi and Lokanath's cinematography, he also praised the dialogues of Karunanidhi by updating himself for modern times but felt the dialogues he had written for the emotional sequences were old-fashioned, similar to Parasakthi (1952).
+P. S. S. of Kalki praised the performances of Radikaa, Nizhalgal Ravi and Lokanath's cinematography, he also praised the dialogues of Karunanidhi by updating himself for modern times but felt the dialogues he had written for the emotional sequences were old-fashioned, similar to Parasakthi (1952).